complyue/haskit/README.md

-# HaskIt - Haskell software, fast Iterations
+# HaskIt Đ - Haskell software, fast Iterations

 [Haskell](https://haskell.org)
 makes the wrong stuff harder to build, if not the right